HazemHa/vue-auth-laravel/README.md

 url: it's endpoint in server-side which will handle the requests.

-## To avoid problem use the same format in server-side
+## To avoid problems use the same format in server-side

  1- checkToken